Synemon nais

 Synemon nais, the orange sun-moth, is a moth in the Castniidae family.
 It is found in Australia, including Victoria, South Australia and south-eastern Western Australia.

 The wingspan is about 27 mm for males and 30 mm for females.
-Adults have orange hindwings with a blackish-brown inner section that surrounds an orange spot.
-Near the outer edges, there is a row of small black spots that are surrounded by orange.

 Adults are on wing from mid-October to mid-November.

 The larvae probably feed on Austrodanthonia setacea and Austrostipa species.